nice-digital/nice-design-system/components/nds-grid/README.md

 - Type: `boolean` | `null`
 - Default: `false`

 Reverses the rendered order of grid items from their natural DOM order.
 Can be useful for rendering a menu first on mobile, but on the right hand side on side devices.
-Leave blank to default to the natual DOM order.
+Leave blank to default to the natural DOM order.

 > Use with caution!
 Be careful not to introduce an illogical, confusing tab order when using a reverse grid.